 16. Acne lesions can be squeezed

 Popping the acne lesions by squeezing may make the lesions less visible temporarily.
 But this may be followed by severe inflammatory lesions in a few days.
 Squeezing causes the rupture of the pilosebaceous duct.
-The contents pass into the dermis where more inflammation takes place, resulting in a deeper and severe reaction.
+The contents pass into the dermis where more inflammation takes place, resulting in a deeper and more severe reaction.

 17. Sunscreen clogs acne pores